I get it, picking the right surfskate is a challenge.

 I’m 5’11” (180 cm) and weigh 165 lbs (75 kg).

-The best and most simple formula for choosing your wheelbase comes from the reddit user radioregime.
+A simple formula for choosing your wheelbase comes from the reddit user radioregime.
+All you need is your inseam length and make a few simple calculations.

 - Measure your inseam in inches or cm.